return42/sphkerneldoc/doc/linux_src_doc/include/linux/iio/iio_h.rst

 :``scan_type``:
     sign:                's' or 'u' to specify signed or unsigned
-    realbits:        Number of valid bits of data
-    storagebits:        Realbits + padding
-    shift:                Shift right by this before masking out realbits.
-    repeat:                Number of times real/storage bits
-    repeats.
-When the repeat element is
-    more than 1, then the type element in sysfs will show a repeat value.
-    Otherwise, the number of repetitions is
-    omitted.
-    endianness:        little or big endian

 :``info_mask_separate``:
     What information is to be exported that is specific to